FARMDYN - a dynamic mixed integer bio-economic farm scale model

-FARMDYN provides a flexible, modular template to simulate different farming systems (dairy, mother cows, pig fattening, piglet production, arable farming, biogas plants) at single farm scale.
+FARMDYN provides a flexible, modular template to simulate farms with different branches (dairy, mother cows, beef fattening, pig fattening, piglet production, arable farming, biogas plants).
 Main characteristics of the model are:

 The model is currently parameterized for German conditions using highly detailed farm planning data provided by KTBL in combination with farm structural statistics.
 It offers a complementary approach to other farm scale models used in the institute such as the farm group models integrated in CAPRI or FADN based farm-scale progamming models which both are comparative-static, calibrated against observed farm programs with Positive Mathematical Programming while being far less detailed with regard to technology, and not comprising explicit investement decisions.

 The model is realized in GAMS, solved with the industry MIP solver CPLEX, linked to a Graphical User Interface realized in GGIG and hosted on a Software Versioning System.
-Design of experiments, building on R routines directly called from GAMS, can be used in combination with farm structural statistics to systematically simulate different farm realizations (assets, farm branches) and boundary conditions such as input and output prices or emisisons ceilings using a computing server to solve several instances in parallel.
+Design of experiments, building on R routines directly called from GAMS, can be used in combination with farm structural statistics to systematic sensitivity analysis by simulating different farm realizations (assets, farm branches) and boundary conditions such as input and output prices or emisisons ceilings using a computing server to solve several instances in parallel.
 That approach has e.g. been used to estimate a statistical meta model for Marginal Abatement Costs of Green House Gases from dairy farms.
 Code development and testing follows agreed upon guidelines.

 The application and extension of FARMDYN is part of several ongoing research activities at ILR, in cooperation with international and national partners.